 - 1) If you've already been using social media for awhile, spend a few focused minutes this week going back through your blog comments, @tweets, and Facebook Likes, comments, and shares.
-Make sure that you've responded and shown gratitude to every person who has paid attention to you-again, no matter how small. - that you're pinged when people comment, post, or message you.

-The assumption is that if you're consistent and reliable here, you care about consistency and reliability in everything your practice does, including your dental services.
+Make sure that you've responded and shown gratitude to every person who has paid attention to you-again, no matter how small. - 2) Make sure your settings are such that you're pinged when people comment, post, or message you.
+The assumption is that if you're consistent and reliable here, you care about consistency and reliability in everything your practice does, including your eye care services. - 3) Never purchase fans, followers, or Likes.
+Never use any type of "auto responder" service or application.
+These tactics are of no value for a optometry practice and they compromise your strategy.
+Just embrace your fans and prospective fans-one person at a time.